opencontainers/image-spec/config.md

   - **Labels** _object_, OPTIONAL

-    The field contains arbitrary metadata for the container.
+    This field contains arbitrary metadata for the container.
     This property MUST use the [annotation rules](annotations.md#rules).

   - **StopSignal** _string_, OPTIONAL

-    The field contains the system call signal that will be sent to the container to exit.
+    This field contains the system call signal that will be sent to the container to exit.
 The signal can be a signal name in the format `SIGNAME`, for instance `SIGKILL` or `SIGRTMIN+3`.

   - **ArgsEscaped** _boolean_, OPTIONAL